 Phase 2 morbidity field testing followed in 2017, with Phase 3 undertaken in 2018.
 These tests assessed the ease of use of the post-coordination functions of the classification and more complex scenarios for coding.

-If you would like further information on ICD-11 please contact the ACC at [email protected].
+If you would like further information on ICD-11 please contact the ACC at the following details and refer to our other resources.